xaziaver/LearnRust/the_book/notes.md

 Focus one of the answers to the question "is my program unsafe?"
     1. Yes --> understand the root cause of the unsafety
-    2. No --> understand the limitations of the borrow checker to work around
+    2. No --> understand the limitations of the borrow checker to work around Rust will always reject an unsafe program, but will also sometimes reject a safe program

 ### UNSAFE: Returning a Reference to the Stack
 ```Rust